Updated: April 12, 2019

 If a homestead is left to a surviving spouse and that person moves out and deserts the homestead, leaving at least one other person living in the home, the remaining person can continue to protect the home as long as he or she lives there.

 Illinois’s homestead exemption is found in the Illinois state statutes at 735 Ill.
 Comp.
 Stat.
 5/12-901 and 5/12-902.
-To learn how to find state statutes, check out Nolo’s Laws and Legal Research area.
+You can learn how to find state statutes in Laws and Legal Research.

-You can find the Illinois homestead exemption on the Illinois General Assembly at http://www.ilga.gov/legislation/ilcs/ilcs.asp.
+You can find the Illinois homestead exemption on the Illinois General Assembly website.

 The statute portion of the Illinois General Assembly website may not post the most current exemption amounts.
-If a session of the General Assembly has ended and the amounts were updated, the current amounts will be posted on the Public Acts portion of the General Assembly website, which you can find at www.ilga.gov/legislation/publicacts/default.asp.
+If a session of the General Assembly has ended and the amounts were updated, the current amounts will be posted on the Public Acts portion of the General Assembly website.